jcylele/unity-ts/README.md

    ​	So I guess life cycle methods of native components are injected by Unity, so just leave them out when you wan to inherit a native component.

+## Some Tips

+1. when using generic<T> in typescript, notice that all info about <T> is erased after compilation, so if you want to "new T()", you have to pass the real type as parameter to the method or class, something like "real_type: { new(): T ;}"
+2. In a mono behavior, if a field refers to a prefab asset or a component inside a prefab asset, you may unwittingly alter the prefab asset.
+Watch out if this is not your intention.

 ## Some Instructions